 No. Our applicants have completed degrees in a wide variety of disciplines, primarily focused in the humanities.
-If you have not completed any coursework in the humanities we suggest completing a course or two in your proposed area of study before applying.
+If you have not completed any coursework in the humanities, we suggest completing a course or two in your proposed area of study before applying.

 The majority of grant aid is awarded through our need-based grant program, which requires an application process.
 US Citizens and eligible non-citizens will be required to submit a Free Application for Federal Student Aid (FAFSA) and the HDS Application for Financial Aid.
-The FAFSA can be submitted after January 1 of the year you intend to apply for admissions.
+The FAFSA can be submitted after January 1 of the year you intend to apply for admission.
 Instructions for how to complete the HDS Application for Financial Aid are generally available in mid-January and are emailed to prospective students once they have submitted their application for admission.
 The deadline for applying for need-based financial aid is generally in mid-February.
 We strongly encourage all applicants to apply for need-based institutional grants.
 If an applicant does not receive merit funding and did not apply for need-based institutional aid by the deadline, there is a very strong possibility that we would not be able to review late applications.
 Admitted applicants will receive either merit-based institutional grants or need-based institutional grants.
 They will not be awarded from both pools of funding.

 HDS also participates in the Federal Work Study and Federal Loan Programs which are open to US Citizens and eligible non-citizens.
 For specific information on those programs, as well as other programs and policies, please visit the Financial Aid section of this website.